CAMP-BNU/preproc-mri/README.md

   - Folder `preprocess`: contains the end point script to do the pre-processing.
   - Folder `template`: contains the template files (you can find the shell and python templates here) to do the pre-processing.

+### fMRIprep

+For storage considerations, we specified the outspaces as:

+- `MNI152NLin6Asym`: we do not include `MNI152NLin2009cAsym`.
+- `anat`: T1 weighted non-standard space.
+- `fsaverage6`: freesurfer's surface based space.
+- `fsLR`: aka CIFTI output.

 ## TODO

 ICA-AROMA was removed from fmriprep since 23.1.0, and a custom ICA-AROMA workflow is required.